typemeta/funcj/codec/readme.md

 * Supports encoding via JSON, XML, and byte streams.
 Can be extended to support further formats.
 * Should round-trip data perfectly, meaning that for example, a `TreeMap` will be reconstructed as the same type (and not as a `HashMap`).
+* The framework is thread-safe.
+* The framework is relatively non-invasive - the only requirement imposed on your types are that they contain a default constructor - one that takes no arguments (the constructor can be private).
+  * Note, this requirement can be bypassed by providing a custom codec for the class.
-* Encoding is driven by reflecting over the field memebers that comprise each class, consequently the encoded form mirrors the structure of the original Java data.
+* Encoding is driven by reflecting over the field members that comprise each class, consequently the encoded form mirrors the structure of the original Java data.
   * Static type information is used where possible to reduce the amount of type metadata present in the encoded data.